neonspider/IT5013/Assessment1/PracticalTasks/README.md

 # 2. Privacy Policy

-Telegram is a messaging client that hosts servers and provides an encrypted platform for users to send text messages, images and file attachments and make audio or video calls (https://telegram.org/).
+Telegram is a messaging software platform that hosts servers and provides an encrypted platform for users to send text messages, images and file attachments and make audio or video calls (https://telegram.org/).
 Data is collected for chat contents, user accounts and internet cookies are used to operate the web based messaging client but not the standalone apps.

 The custom/assessment Privacy Policy is in this folder as "privacyPolicy_20210539.doc"